Rural generalist anaesthesia exams

 Multiple choice question exam

 The purpose of the multiple-choice question (MCQ) exam is to drive early learning on quality and safety in anaesthetic practice and is mapped to the learning outcomes within the RGA curriculum.
-Trainees are required to successfully complete the examination within the first 26 weeks FTE of the diploma.
+Trainees are required to successfully complete the examination within the first 26 weeks FTE of training.

 Eligibility criteria